 In addition to meeting all eligibility requirements to vote in a state election in the State of Minnesota, one will also be required to request the ballot of the major party for whose candidate the individual wishes to vote.
-That choice will be recorded on the poll place roster and that choice will be provided the chairs of all four major parties after data entry is complete (approx. 42 days after the election).
+That choice will be recorded on the poll place roster and that choice will be provided to the chair of that party choice after data entry is complete (approx. 42 days after the election).
 If a voter refuses to provide this choice to an election judge, they will be refused a ballot and asked to leave the poll place.
 M.S.
 200.031; 201.014; 201.016, subd.
 1; 207A.12

 Because of the requirement to voice a major party ballot choice, there is an expectation that there could be a larger number of voters who, even though they meet all eligibility requirements to vote in a state election, will be refused the presidential nomination ballot because of the additional requirement.
-The election judge guide supplement developed for use at the presidential nomination primary will provide suggestions for steps in responding to concerns, refusals and potential disruptive behavior in the poll place on Election Day.
+The election judge guide supplement developed for use at the presidential nomination primary will provide suggestions for steps in responding to concerns, refusals, and potential disruptive behavior in the poll place on Election Day.

 Special Note: Once a voter chooses a major party's ballot in the poll place and signs the roster or Election Day registration roster, they cannot request another party's ballot.
 A spoiled ballot may be replaced in the poll place, but, only with the ballot of the same major party marked on the roster.
+Voters should be encouraged to refer to the sample ballots if there is any question about which party's ballot they wish to vote on.